Fastaxx/Penguin.jl/docs/src/blocks/navierstokes.md

 ## Usage Snippets

 Construct a fluid/solver exactly as in the Stokes documentation (see `docs/src/blocks/stokes.md`).
+For 1D, pass a single velocity mesh/capacity/operator tuple; for 2D, pass the pair `(mesh_ux, mesh_uy)` etc.

 ```julia
 using Penguin